 Environment

 CodeSandbox repositories and Devboxes run on virtual machines (opens in a new tab).
 Each branch and Devbox gets its own virtual machine (VM).
-The size of the VM depends on the settings configured in the workspace portal.
-VM resource consist of vCPU, RAM and memory.
+The size of the VM depends on the settings configured in the workspace portal (opens in a new tab).
+VM resources consist of vCPU, RAM and storage.
 The vCPU and RAM specs are grouped in VM tiers of various sizes.
-However, the memory is set according to the subscription.
+However, the storage is set according to the subscription.

 If you require storage that goes beyond our Pro plan defaults, please select 'Pro Subscriptions' on our support form and get in touch (opens in a new tab).
 Our team can adjust your limits to suit your project.